 1. Grabbing the end of the tongue, you need to move it up and down, left and right, back and forth.

-2. Stroking the tongue with the thumb, and you need to support it from below, movements are made from the center, in a circle or longitudinally.
+2. Stroking the tongue with your thumb, and you need to support it from below, movements are made from the center, in a circle or longitudinally.

-3. Stroking the top and bottom of the tongue with the thumb and middle finger.
+3. Stroking the top and bottom of the tongue with your thumb and middle finger.

 4. Creating vibration.
-Gently shake the tongue, lightly tap with your finger.
+Gently rock the tongue, tap lightly with your finger.

 5. Massage the frenulum of the tongue with up and down movements.

-7. We use a soft toothbrush, drawing along the tongue, draw out the letters.
+7. We use soft toothbrush, drawing along the tongue, we draw letters.

 Without preparation, these exercises are not so easy to do.
-Lots of instructional videos for tongue massage will help beginners.
+Many training videos for tongue massage will help beginners.

-Another important condition is that the child must control salivation, if it turns out badly, you can put a napkin under the tongue and change it as it gets wet.
+Another important condition– the child must control salivation; if this turns out poorly, you can put a napkin under the tongue and change it as it gets wet.

 Lips